itcarroll/basic-R-lesson/_slides/stats.md

 ## Exercise 4

 Create a data frame from scratch that has three columns and 5 rows.
 In column "size" place a sequence from 1 to 5.
 For column "year", create a factor with three levels representing the past three years.
-In column `prop`, place 5 random samples from a uniform distribution.
+In column "prop", place 5 random samples from a uniform distribution.
 Show the summary of a linear model following the formula "prop ~ size + year".